KarelQuick/KarelQuick/README.md

 - 👋 Hi, I’m @KarelQuick
 - 👀 I’m now interested in pocsag, Flex and P2000
-- 🌱 I’m currently learning Gàidhlig
+- 🌱 I’m currently learning Gàidhlig, Homeassistant, Flex/Pocsac, P2000
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...